tomexiskandar/bintang/README.rst

    bt['Person'].insert([4,'Maria','Digging','7 Heaven Ave'], ['id','name','hobby','address'])
    bt['Person'].insert([5,'Bing','Digging'], ['id','name','hobby'])

 Loop your data using iterrows function.
-This will loop through all the rows one by one in a python dict.
+This will loop through all the rows one by one in a Python dict.

 .. code-block:: console